 The short answer

 Yes, corporate tax applies to free zone companies.
+However, not all companies are taxed at the same rate.

 The detailed reality